 Run usability testing on competitor products.
 If you don’t have an existing product, run tests with competitors to reveal areas of improvement.
 You may also check our article on usability engineering to learn more.

 Test usability on prototypes rather than on a finished product.
-This is a no-brainer, since usability must be established before your engineering even begins.
+This is a no-brainer since usability must be established before your engineering even begins.

-General recommendations to documenting non-functional requirements
+General recommendations for documenting non-functional requirements

 Before winding up, let’s discuss the key things to remember when setting and documenting the requirements for software quality.